 When a student cancels (Cancels or Cancellation), withdraws from all classes (Withdraws or Withdrawal), or takes an Unapproved Leave of Absence, it is necessary to make a calculation of the FIDM Refund due to Cancellation or Withdrawal as described, as well as a calculation for Return of Federal Title IV Funds, if the student received federal financial aid.
 An Approved Leave of Absence occurs when a student leaves for a full quarter with the stated intention to return.
 An Unapproved Leave of Absence occurs when a student takes a leave during the quarter or takes more than one quarter off within a 12-month period.
 Requests for all Leaves of Absence must be submitted in writing to the Student Advisement Office prior to the leave.

 The student has the right to cancel an enrollment agreement and obtain a refund of institutional charges paid through FIDM's first week of scheduled classes or the seventh day after enrollment, whichever is later.
-Within 45 days of a written notice of cancellation, FIDM will refund all institutional charges paid, less the application and enrollment fees totaling $225.
+Within 45 days of a written notice of cancellation, FIDM will refund all institutional charges paid, less the initial and final application fees totaling $225.
 If a student has been provided with a set of books and supplies, a refund will be made in accordance with FIDM's Refund Policy for Books and Supplies.
 Cancellation shall occur when the student gives dated, written notice of cancellation to FIDM Admissions Office, 919 South Grand Avenue, Suite 215A, Los Angeles, CA 90015.
 The written notice of cancellation, if sent by mail, is effective when postmarked.

 A student has the right to withdraw from the College following the cancellation period.
 Withdrawals include withdrawing from all classes, academic dismissal and academic disqualification and may be effectuated by the student's notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance and failure to meet financial obligations to the College.
 The date on which a student officially notifies the Student Advisement Office of his/her intent to withdraw will be used as the basis for calculating refunds and returns.
 In the absence of official notification of withdrawal, the withdrawal date will be the last date the College can determine that the student participated in academically related activity.